 4. Osteospermum Spider White

-Perhaps one of the most unusual types of African daisies is the osteospermum spider white.
+One of the most unusual African daisies is the osteospermum spider white.
 The spider white's petals are shaped more like a spoon than a typical daisy petal.

 When caring for this variety of African daisies, nothing mainly sticks out except the distinctiveness of the blossoms.
 These plants will act in a manner consistent with other African daisies.